-"Consultation with Health and Care Professions Council on allied health professionals professionals in addition to those defined as doctors or registered health professionals in section 56 should be permitted to participate in the provision of any service under, connected to or in accordance with this Act.
+- (1) The Secretary of State must within a year of the day on which this Act is passed consult with the Health and Care Professions Council on whether any other health professionals in addition to those defined as doctors or registered health professionals in section 56 should be permitted to participate in the provision of any service under, connected to or in accordance with this Act. - (2) The Secretary of State must publish the findings of the consultation within three months of its conclusion."